dan-leo/masters/thesis/v8/3_design.md

 [](C:\GIT\masters\thesis\images\stelliesquare.png)

 \begin{figure}[ht]
-  \subfloat[A similar pattern was seen 3.0 km away at Parmalat, although driving closer there were a few spots where connection was lost or many retries were needed such that the tail extended up to almost 3000ms for the ICMP ping time.]{
+  \subfloat[0 dB attenuation test at Parmalat at -87 dBm in ECL 0.
+A similar pattern was seen 3.0 km away from the base station at Parmalat, although driving closer there were a few spots where connection was lost or many retries were needed such that the tail extended up to almost 3000ms for the ICMP ping time.]{
-	\begin{minipage}[c][1\width]{
+	\begin{minipage}[c][0.7\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1.0\linewidth]{../images/parmalat.png}